kshitizrohilla/house-price-prediction-using-simple-linear-regression/README.md

 # Simple Linear Regression Example: House Price Prediction

-This is a sample project that demonstrates how to use simple linear regression to predict the price of a house given its area in square feet.
-Given these house prices we can find out the prices of the houses based on the house area.
+This project aims to predict the price of a house based on its area using simple linear regression.
+The dataset used in this project consists of 1000 houses in Monroe Township, New Jersey, and their respective areas and prices.

-We will be predicting the house prices of an area using a machine learning technique called simple linear regression.
-We have the prices of the houses based on the area of that house.
+The data is stored in a CSV file named `house-prices.csv`.

 ## Requirements